Inferring the Future

 The management of the laws of evolution allowed developing a future research model that is based on finding the unicist ontological structures of a scenario in the past, and using the data of the present in order to infer the future.

 The Unicist Approach to Future Research is based on the research of the unicist ontogenetic intelligence of nature that started at the beginning of the 80’s.
-It was developed by Peter Belohlavek at The Unicist Research Institute.

 It was a step by step discovery based on the apprehension of the nature of social phenomena entering afterwards in the institutional and individual evolution.
 Its integration with biology and physics was the final stage that was achieved.